Canterbury travel guide

 Hiring a car in Canterbury

 Expect to pay £1.49 per litre in Canterbury (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £17.87 and £23.82.
-The most frequently booked car type in Canterbury is Standard (Ford S-MAX or similar).
-If you’re looking to save money, though, keep in mind that Economy car hire (Ford Fiesta or similar) is, on average, 66% cheaper than other car hire types in the city.
+Depending on the size of your car hire, filling up the tank will cost between £17.77 and £23.69.
+Economy (Class Economy Car or similar) is the most popular car type to hire in Canterbury, while also 71% cheaper than other types, on average.

 Expect to pay £1.49 per litre in Canterbury (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £17.87 and £23.82.
-The most frequently booked car type in Canterbury is Standard (Ford S-MAX or similar).
-If you’re looking to save money, though, keep in mind that Economy car hire (Ford Fiesta or similar) is, on average, 66% cheaper than other car hire types in the city.
+Depending on the size of your car hire, filling up the tank will cost between £17.77 and £23.69.
+Economy (Class Economy Car or similar) is the most popular car type to hire in Canterbury, while also 71% cheaper than other types, on average.